 Between the second day of Pesach and the celebration of Shavuot, we are commanded to count the Omer, an ancient Hebrew measure of grain.
 This time of counting also links Pesach and the Exodus to Shavuot and the giving of the Torah, reminding us that redemption from slavery was not complete until we received the Torah.

-During the Omer, weddings and festivities are not held and we’re not meant to have our hair cut.
+During the Omer, weddings and festivities are not held, and we’re not meant to have our hair cut.
 However, this all changes on Lag BaOmer.
 Many Jewish couples get married.
 Some parents wait until Lag BaOmer to cut their child’s hair for the first time.
-Many in Israel visit Meron, the village believed to contain the grave of Rabbi bar Yochai, a student of Rabbi Akiva and important figure in Jewish mysticism.
+Many in Israel visit Meron, the village believed to contain the grave of Rabbi bar Yochai, a student of Rabbi Akiva and an important figure in Jewish mysticism.
 In Israel, it is common to celebrate with bonfires and picnics.